sandra-calvo/watson-visual-recognition-lab/README.md

 Now feel free to find you own images and add them to the different inject nodes to either classify the image, recognize the text in and image or detect faces.

 ## Step 5.
 Test your customized classifier
 Same way you imported the code in the previous step, copy the following text and import it in Node-RED.
-In this case use CustomClassifier.txt
+In this case use **NodeRED-CustomClassifier.txt**

 We should have the next flow: